 As author and speaker, Brené Brown shares on Oprah’s Lifeclass:

-So, how do you harness your perfectionist powers for good?
-How do you honor your drive, ambition, and motivation without causing undue stress, frustration, and pain?
+So, how do you put your perfectionist tendencies to good use?
+How can you recognize your desire, ambition, and motivation while avoiding unnecessary stress, frustration, and pain?

 How to Stop Being a Perfectionist in 9 Steps

-Many strive to be perfect to fill a need for love, or a lack of self-esteem.
-I learned that much of my own perfectionist behavior came from my fear of getting rejected, even though it was ironically causing the rejection I was trying to avoid.
+Many strive to be perfect to fill a need for love or a lack of self-esteem.
+The perfectionist’s behavior comes from the fear of getting rejected.

-Consider what drives your perfectionism.
-Being a perfectionist – no matter how painful or problematic it becomes – is likely serving you in some way, so try to understand the reasons behind it.
+Consider what motivates you to be flawless.
+Trying to understand why you are a perfectionist – no matter how difficult or unpleasant it becomes – is likely to benefit you in some way.

 3. Identify Consequences

 Based on an article, perfectionism can cause low productivity, troubled relationships, lack of confidence, anxiety, depression, and suicidal thoughts.
-This drive you pride yourself on can come at a cost.
-When you identify and acknowledge the consequences of your perfectionism, it compels your mind to want to do something about it.
+This dedication to which you take pride might be costly.
+When you recognize and acknowledge the repercussions of your perfectionism, it motivates your mind to take action.

-Identify three negative consequences of perfectionism on your life, career, health, or relationships.
+Determine three negative effects of perfectionism on your life, work, health, and relationships.